-SUMMARY OF DEGREE
+SUMMARY

-The Master of Science in Engineering (M.S.E.) is obtained by completing a minimum of 30 credit hours of coursework (which may include an optional research project).
-The program is offered oncampus, though some classes are also offered online.
+The Master of Science in Engineering (M.S.E.) is obtained by completing a minimum of 30 credit hours of coursework.
+The program is offered on campus, though some classes are also offered online.
 The degree allows flexibility so that recent graduates and those who have been working in their careers for some time will have the ability to incorporate academic topics that are most useful for their future directions.
 The graduate faculty for this program are drawn from the faculty in the Department of Electrical and Computer Engineering, the Department of Mechanical Engineering, and the Department of Mathematical, Computer, and Information Sciences.
-Students select a track of study upon beginning the program: (1) Computer & Electrical Engineering, (2) Engineering Management, or (3) Mechanical Engineering.
+Students select a track of study upon beginning the program: (1) Computer & Electrical Engineering; (2) Engineering Management; (3) Mechanical Engineering.
 The Engineering Management track offers the most flexibility for working professionals seeking a blend of engineering and project management content.